rohitr16/air-quality-monitoring/README.md

 ### Dashboard

 This section mainly shows the list of cities along with their air quality intdex values and the quality in absolute terms.

   It represents data in a tabular form , where each row is a city.
+The back ground of each row changes based on the cities aqi values.

   If you click on any of the rows , you will be redirected to details page containing some more info about the quality of air of that city.
   The Show Charts button on top redirects you to a page where you can see comparision of different cities in the form of bar charts.